Nurse education in context

 - Patient and public involvement in health research (such as the McPin Foundation, Shaping our Lives, Suresearch and INVOLVE)

-- Professional bodies supporting nurse education, such as the Association of District Nurse Educators and Mental Health Nurse Academics UK, who have set out a position paper on service user and carer involvement in nurse education.
+- Professional bodies supporting nurse education, such as the Association of Community Health Nurse Educators and Mental Health Nurse Academics UK, who have set out a position paper on service user and carer involvement in nurse education.

-An international group promoting service user and carer involvement in healthcare education generated the Vancouver Statement in 2015, following up from their first conference in 2005.
+An international group promoting service user and carer involvement in healthcare education generated the Vancouver Statement in 2015..
 In the United Kingdom, DUCIE and LEN are networking groups that promote service user and carer involvement in higher education (previous groups such as PEPIN and SUSTAN have closed).
 The International Association of Service User Academia has a slightly different focus, but neighbouring interests, in that it is principally a group for academics who have personal lived experience of using mental health services.
 The East Midlands HEI Challenge included a workstream on service user and carer involvement in teaching and learning – see here.
 The National Involvement Partnership promotes coproduction in mental health services.
 PatientsIncluded has established an international charter for including patients in conferences and publications.

 - Blogging on service user and carer involvement in nurse education – Trevor Kettle.